Policy Asset Mix

 |FI - Short-term Bonds||2%|

 |IS - Real Estate||15%|

 Return enhancing assets are generally expected to provide the highest return over the long term, but reflect a higher risk profile than other assets in the plan.
 Return enhancing assets are the largest investment category in the fund, and include our public and private equity portfolios.

-Our public market equity portfolios are highly diversified by investment style, company size, and geography in order to mitigate risk.
-While some of these assets are managed by ATRF’s internal investment team, the majority are managed by external investment partners who have specific expertise in certain markets or investment types.
-Our private equity assets consist of a combination of limited partnerships and direct investments.
+We diversify our public market equity portfolios by investment style, company size, and geography in order to mitigate risk.
+Our private equity assets consist of a diversified combination of limited partnerships and direct investments.

 Fixed Income Assets